It’s been a long expensive year for Ontario drivers.

 From an auto insurance standpoint, one of FSCO’s roles is to oversee the rate changes that insurers want to implement.
 An insurer cannot increase, or decrease, their rates without getting approval from FSCO first.
 To get approval, the regulator says, the actuarial data and supporting documentation needs to show that the rate changes are: just and reasonable, not excessive, and not going to impair the company’s financial solvency.

-Although approved rates increased 2.06 per cent on average last quarter, some drivers will see increases that are significantly higher, from an average 2.5 per cent to a high of 11.6 per cent.
+Although approved rates increased 2.06% on average last quarter, some drivers will see increases that are significantly higher, from an average 2.5% to a high of 11.6%.
 As a result, FSCO urges consumers to shop around, as rates can vary considerably owing to each insurer’s claims costs and rating system.

 Recently, a pair of GTA MPPs tabled legislation at Queen’s Park that could affect how your Ontario auto insurance prices are determined.
 The two private member’s bills, one tabled by a PC and the other by an NDP, both set out to change auto insurance pricing that takes into consideration where you live.

 Bill 42, introduced by Milton’s Parm Gill, and Bill 44, introduced by Brampton East’s Gurratan Singh, will ensure, even if the bills are not passed, that the matter of auto insurance prices in the province are brought to the attention of, and discussed, by our elected officials.

 Compare Quotes to Get the Lowest Rate and Best Coverage

 Don’t wait for lower premiums to find their way to you, seek out a lower auto insurance rate today.
 One of the easiest ways to save on your car insurance is to shop around and you can do this easily online at Rates.ca.